phoenix-rtos/phoenix-rtos-doc/usb/usbhost.md

 This function spawns a thread pool of `nthreads` threads at priority `prio`.
 The threads handle `usb_msg_insertion`, `usb_msg_deletion`, and `usb_msg_completion` events concurrently.
 This function does not return.

+The function first calls `driver->ops.init(driver, args)`.
+It then blocks in `usb_hostLookup()` until `/dev/usb` or `devfs/usb` is registered, creates a driver port, sends a `usb_msg_connect` message, and starts worker threads.
+Each extra worker gets a `USB_UMSG_STACKSIZE` stack, which defaults to 2048 bytes.
+The calling thread enters the same event loop after its priority is set.
+Initialization failures call `exit(1)`.

+Insertion handlers return an error in `msg.o.err`.
+When insertion succeeds, the handler can fill `usb_event_insertion_t`, which is copied to `msg.o.raw`.
+Deletion and completion handlers are called for their side effects, and the worker responds to the host after the handler returns.

 The process driver initialization sequence is:

 1. Call `usb_hostLookup()` to discover `/dev/usb` (blocks until the Host stack is available).